Ashish110110/MLOps/Project/model_deployment/web-service-mlflow/README.md

 For example, if bucket name is "mlops-zoomcamp-project", RUN_ID can be found at : Amazon S3 > Buckets > mlops-zoomcamp-project > 1/ > {RUN_ID}.

 5. Open Terminal 2, and export the RUN_ID you got from step 4.
+Export the RUN_ID by running the following command :

+       export RUN_ID="run-id"

    If RUN_ID is 123456, then it can be exported via the following command :

-   **Command :** export RUN_ID="123456"
+       export RUN_ID="123456"

 6. Before running predict.py, you need to enter the name of your bucket which you created earlier. **Go to line number 9 of predict.py**, and enter the name of your S3 bucket.